 - Maintain the academic records of the institution

-Registrars have different duties throughout the school year.
-Before students register for classes, registrars must prepare schedules and course offerings.
-During registration and for the beginning of the semester, they help students sign up for, drop, and add courses.
-Toward the end of the semester, they plan graduation and ensure that students meet the requirements to graduate.
+Registrars’ duties vary throughout the school year.
+During registration and at the beginning of the academic term, for example, they help students sign up for, drop, and add courses.
 Registrars need computer skills to create and maintain databases.

-Postsecondary education administrators who work in student affairs are responsible for a variety of cocurricular school functions, such as student athletics and activities.
+Postsecondary education administrators who work in student affairs are responsible for a variety of cocurricular school functions.
 They typically do the following:

-- Advise students on topics such as housing issues, personal problems, or academics
+- Advise students on topics such as housing, personal problems, or academics

 - Communicate with parents or guardians

 - Create, support, and assess nonacademic programs for students